cobermai/lhc_anomaly_detection/README.md

 pip install -r requirements.txt
 ```

-## Hints
+# Acquisition
 ### Install requirements
 Access to the AccPy repo is necessary for installing NXCALS.
+Execution only on Linux.

 ### Run code outside SWAN:
 Install necessary packages: